 Optional.
 Description of the asset.
 You can also add images that are less than 1 MB.

-Note: CLAIRE uses the asset name to formulate a description.
-Before you can use CLAIRE to generate a description, ensure that you specify a name for the asset.
+CLAIRE uses the asset name to formulate a description.
+Before you use CLAIRE to generate a description, ensure that you specify a name for the asset.

-For more information about Glossary assets, see the Understanding Business Assets help.
+For more information about glossary business assets, see the Understanding Business Assets help.

 Reference ID